binalyze/n8n-nodes-binalyze-air/README.md

 # n8n-nodes-binalyze-air

-This repo contains example nodes to help you get started building your own custom integrations for [n8n](https://n8n.io).
-It includes the node linter and other dependencies.
+This repo contains Binalyze AIR nodes to help you get started building your own custom integrations for [Binalyze AIR](https://binalyze.com) with n8n.

-To make your custom node available to the community, you must create it as an npm package, and [submit it to the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).

 ## Prerequisites